Quinny/CSSGitTutorial/README.md

 `git add assignment1/` - adds all files in the assignment1 folder to the next commit

+`git add .` - add everything in the current directory (recursively) to the next commit

 ### git commit -m [message]
 Create a commit (snapshot) of your code in its current state.
 This state can then be recalled.
-The message is a short discription explaining how your code changed from its previous state.
+The message is a short description explaining how your code changed from its previous state.

 Example usage:

 `git commit -m "added unicode support"`

-### git push
+### git push [remote] [branch]
-Push your code to a remote repository, such as github
+Push your code to a remote repository, such as github.

 Example usage:

-`git push`
+`git push origin master` - If you followed the instructions github provided, your remote will be named origin

 ### Full example

 * Make a change to assignment1.c
-* `git add assignment1.c`
+* `git add assignment1.c` - add it to the next commit
-* `git commit -m "finished assignment, output is correct"`
+* `git commit -m "finished assignment, output is correct"` - make the commit
-* `git push`
+* `git push origin master` - push the code to github